Nov 23, 2022

 - However, for small and medium players, Apache comes with a handful of advantages over Nginx, such as its easy configuration, lots of modules, and a beginner-friendly environment.

-Tomcat is a web server also developed by the Apache Software Foundation, thus its official name is Apache Tomcat.
-It’s an HTTP server as well, however it powers Java applications instead of static websites.
+Tomcat is a popular web server also developed by the Apache Software Foundation, thus its official name is Apache Tomcat.
+Similar to Apache, Tomcat is an HTTP server.
+However, its core functionality is to power Java applications instead of static websites.
 Tomcat can run several different Java specifications such as Java Servlet, JavaServer Pages (JSP), Java EL, and WebSocket.

-- Tomcat has been created specifically for Java apps, while Apache is a general-purpose HTTP server.
-You can use Apache together with different programming languages (PHP, Python, Perl, etc.) with the help of the appropriate Apache module (mod_php, mod_python, mod_perl, etc.).
+- Tomcat has been created specifically for serving dynamic web content that runs on Java apps, while Apache is a general-purpose HTTP server.
+You can use Apache together with different programming languages (PHP, Python, Perl, etc.) with the help of the appropriate Apache modules (mod_php, mod_python, mod_perl, etc.).

 - Although you can use a Tomcat server to serve static web pages as well, it’s less efficient for that purpose compared to the Apache server.
 For instance, Tomcat pre-loads the Java Virtual Machine and other Java-related libraries you won’t need on most websites.